 GDP Annual Growth Rate in Uganda averaged 5 percent from 2009 until 2021, reaching an all time high of 11.70 percent in the second quarter of 2009 and a record low of -8.10 percent in the third quarter of 2014.
 This page provides the latest reported value for - Uganda GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Uganda GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-GDP Annual Growth Rate in Uganda is expected to be 5.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Uganda to stand at 5.40 in 12 months time.
-In the long-term, the Uganda GDP Annual Growth Rate is projected to trend around 6.10 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Uganda is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Uganda GDP Annual Growth Rate is projected to trend around 4.50 percent in 2022 and 6.20 percent in 2023, according to our econometric models.